Chicago Sun-Times: Awards and notable stories

 Doug Moench was nominated for a Chicago Newspaper Guild Award in 1972 for his stream-of-consciousness story on violence in the Chicago subway system.
 In 1978, the newspaper conducted the Mirage Tavern investigation, in which undercover reporters operated a bar and caught city officials taking bribes on camera.

 In January 2004, after a six-month investigation written by Tim Novak and Steve Warmbir, the paper broke the story of the Hired Truck Program scandal.

 After a Sun-Times article by Michael Sneed erroneously identified the perpetrator of the April 16, 2007 Virginia Tech massacre as an unnamed Chinese national, the People's Republic of China criticized the Chicago Sun-Times for publishing what it called "irresponsible reports."
 The newspaper later silently withdrew the story without making any apologies or excuses.

+The Sunday, May 18, 2025 edition of the Sun-Times gained attention online for a "Summer Reading list for 2025" with AI-generated content that included nonexistent books and made-up quotes.
+The list was part of a 64-page "Best of Summer" promotional insert written by Marco Buscaglia, who admitted to 404 Media that he used AI and did not fact-check the material.
+The insert included other AI-fabricated material and quotes.
+The content was licensed from King Media, a subsidiary of Hearst, and also appeared in the Philadelphia Inquirer.